tracky-ai/afdemo/README.md

 ### Step 2: Incorporating Tracky Code
 Firstly, add the `Tracky.swift` file to your project, which is available in this example project.
+- Replace `<YOUR_WEBSITEID>` with the value from your Tracky account.
+It wille be provided by the Tracky team.
 ```swift
     func trackEvent(deepLinkValue: String, eventName: String, params: [String: String] = [:]) {
         let websiteId = "<YOUR_WEBSITEID>"